xataio/pgzx/README.md

 We use Nix to provide a local development shell.
 This ensures that we have a stable environment with all dependencies available in the expected versions.
-This is especially important with Zig, which is still in development.
+This is especially important with Zig, which is still in active development.

-For this purpose it is possible do use this project as input in downstream flake files as well.
+For this purpose it is possible to use this project as input in downstream flake files as well.

 The tools we use also require some environment variables set, which are already